IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 You define and configure your custom stages by adding information to the `tsconfig.json` file.

-First, make sure that it has a "$schema" property at the top:
+First, make sure that it has a "$schema" field at the top:

 <!-- We specify the following code block as "ts" instead of "jsonc" because Docusaurus will mess up the syntax highlighting. -->